2016 Republican National Convention: Melania Trump's speech and plagiarism controversy

 Melania Trump's speech "almost immediately came under scrutiny when striking similarities were discovered between her speech" and Michelle Obama's speech at the 2008 Democratic National Convention.
 The Trump campaign at first denied allegations of plagiarism.
 Campaign manager Paul Manafort argued that the speech contained "not that many similarities" and the words used are not unique words "that belong to the Obamas."

-Following Mrs. Trump's speech, various media outlets reported similarities as alleged plagiarism.
-Chris Harrick, Vice President of Marketing at the plagiarism prevention service Turnitin, discovered that Trump used about 6% of Michelle Obama's words and found two types of plagiarism, "clone" and "find and replace".
+Following Trump's speech, freelance journalist Jarrett Hill was the first to report that the speech had large similarities.
+Later, Chris Harrick, Vice President of Marketing at the plagiarism prevention service Turnitin, later reported that Trump used about 6% of Michelle Obama's words and found two types of plagiarism, "clone" and "find and replace".
 Various media outlets suggested that members of Donald Trump's presidential campaign should respond to the accusations, which they did a few hours after the speech in the form of the following statement by the campaign's senior communications advisor, Jason Miller: "In writing [the] speech, Melania's team of writers took notes on her life's inspirations, and in some instances included fragments that reflected her own thinking.
 Melania's immigrant experience and love for America shone through in her speech, which made it a success."

 Reince Priebus, chairman of the Republican National Committee, described the speech as "inspirational" but said if plagiarism were found, he thought "it certainly seems reasonable" to fire the person who wrote the speech.
 Paul Manafort, Donald Trump's campaign chairman, called it a "great speech" and said "obviously Michelle Obama feels very similar sentiments toward her family".
 He later said "to think that she would be cribbing Michelle Obama's words is crazy", adding "This is once again an example of when a woman threatens Hillary Clinton, she seeks out to demean her and take her down.
 It's not going to work against Melania Trump."
 Sean Spicer, director of communications for the Republican National Committee, defended the speech by saying that similar statements have existed before her speech such as quotes by John Legend, Kid Rock, and Twilight Sparkle from My Little Pony: Friendship is Magic.

-David Lauter of the Los Angeles Times stated that while these allegations are unlikely to cost Trump votes, the distraction is unhelpful, referring to it as a "lost opportunity" for the campaign.
+David Lauter of the Los Angeles Times stated that while these allegations were unlikely to cost Trump votes, the distraction is unhelpful, referring to it as a "lost opportunity" for the campaign.

 On July 20, 2016, the Trump campaign issued a statement by Meredith McIver which included the following:

 In working with Melania on her recent first lady speech, we discussed many people who inspired her and messages she wanted to share with the American people.
 A person she has always liked is Michelle Obama.
 Over the phone, she read me some passages from Mrs. Obama's speech as examples.
 I wrote them down and later included some of the phrasing in the draft that ultimately became the final speech.

 On July 20, two days after Melania's speech, McIver wrote that Donald Trump declined her offer to resign.